OpenSourceForGood/cotopaxi-project/README.md

 * Easy for IRC to populate

+* Notifications for important refugee activities (immunization appointments for them and their children)

 Localization + languages: Arabic, Somali, Nepali, Swahili, Tingrinye, French, Spanish, Kirundi, Farsi

-Provides a voice to the client back to the IRC.
+Provides a voice from the client back to the IRC.

 Would increase access to resource opportunities.

 As new resources are introduced or are changed, the IRC can share that information as outreach through the app.

 Client identifies language or IRC assigns language.
 App is presented in English & first language.

-Can we do a voice for each question?
+Survey section: IRC sends out every 6 months.
+Building a framework for the IRC to track longitudinal data.
+Survey completion rate.
+Trigger a reward or gift card for every survey completed.
+IRC needs to be able to run a report to see how people responded so they can case manage appropriately.

+* How are people progressing

+* Is there a need for the IRC to loop back and provide follow up services

+### Categories for services and sample questions

 Health: